scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

         - {label: somewhat funny, reward: 2}
         - {label: funny, reward: 3}

-The documentation for these parameters in this YAML file are documented at ``/assistant/doc/[application-id]/pretty`` under the heading "initExp".
+These parameters are defined in schemes, and are documented at the API endpoint ``/assistant/doc/[application-id]/pretty`` in the "initExp" section.

 The other file necessary for experiment launch is a ZIP file of targets (e.g., the images involved in each query).
 We support several different formats for